GHCoursera/fars/README.md

-Creating FARS package
+# Creating FARS package

-Final Assessment of the Coursera Course "Building R packages"
+## Final Assignment of the Coursera Course "Building R packages"

 For this Coursera assessment a package "fars" has been developed which uses data from the US National Highway Traffic Safety Administration's Fatality
 Analysis Reporting System, a nationwide census providing the American public yearly data regarding fatal injuries suffered in motor